Generate time-series data with Gretel’s new DGAN model

 Gretel is excited to release our first dedicated time-series model in our API.
 Time-series data, where correlations across time are crucial, are found everywhere, from smart home sensors to financial data.
 With our new DGAN model, you can use the DoppelGANger model to generate synthetic time-series with the convenience of Gretel’s API.

 For details on the model, please see our previous blog post about our PyTorch implementation of DoppelGANger.
 Now, you can use that implementation directly through Gretel’s API, the same way you use Gretel-LSTM or Gretel-GPT now – just modify the YAML configs as detailed below.
-Please note this is an open beta release, so there may be a few rough edges and we’re eager to hear your feedback to improve the experience (join our Slack or Discord communities).
+Please note this is an open beta release, so there may be a few rough edges and we’re eager to hear your feedback to improve the experience (join our Discord communities).

 The rest of this blog walks through an example demonstrating basic usage of the DGAN model with our Python SDK.
 We’ll show a few key highlights of the code and process in this blog.
 Follow along and see every line of code in our DGAN blueprint jupyter notebook.